Gynecomastia Male Breast Reduction

 - Antiandrogen medications

 - Antianxiety and antidepressant medications

 - Products containing tea tree oil or lavender oil

 Gynecomastia can cause emotional discomfort and can often impair self-confidence.
 When it’s more pronounced, men may avoid certain physical activities or intimacy to hide their condition.
 Help is available with gynecomastia surgery, which reduces breast size and enhances the chest contours.

-Dr. Jugenburg is currently not accepting new gynecomastia patients
+Dr. Haywood is currently accepting new gynecomastia patients

 Are You A Candidate For Gynecomastia Surgery?

 - Are healthy and do not have a medical condition that can impair healing